 Two recovering heroin addicts, Chris and Dave, met at a drug rehab center in Connecticut in 2011.
 Dave at the time was less than six months into sobriety working at a Jewish deli in Manhattan.
 Chris managed a sober living facility and was getting an undergraduate degree in psychology.
-Four years later after they both came up with the idea of the podcast at the Mountainside Treatment Center in 2011, they both had more stable sobriety and met in Manhattan to tape stories of their drug-fueled stories.
+Four years later after they both came up with the idea of the podcast in 2011, they both had more stable sobriety and met in Manhattan to tape stories of their drug-fueled stories.
 It started out with a small following to guests joining them to tell their own stories.

 There have been musicians like House of Pain and Three Dog Night, comedians like Artie Lange and Modi, Dr. Drew Pinsky, and even the touring manager of The Rolling Stones.
 These sober guests proved to be an inspiration to listeners struggling with addiction as well as guests who spoke out their journey out of the horrors of addiction.

 Unfortunately, after four years of sobriety, Chris passed away from a fentanyl overdose when Dopey was on its 143rd episode.
 In the months before his death, Chris was prescribed painkillers after injuring himself while on vacation with his girlfriend.
 Painkillers led to him abusing heroin and other drugs.
 After losing his friend and co-host, Dave could have shut down the show forever.
 Instead, Dave decided to be absorbed in his work and has not missed an episode so far.
 He even had Chris’ friends and sponsor guest star on an episode the night of Chris’ wake.
 This led to the tone of the show being less comedically fueled and more on the vulnerabilities of addiction and recovery.